 Slide the pie onto the hot baking sheet and turn down the heat to gas 4, 180˚C, fan 160˚C. Bake for about 45 minutes, until the pastry is golden and apples are tender.

-We've taken 50 family meals and made them from the new and improved Tesco Everyday Value range.
-So now you and your family can enjoy delicious meals without blowing your budget.
-See all Nifty Fifty recipes >
+We’ve taken 50 family meals and made them even better value, so now you and your family can enjoy delicious meals without blowing your budget.
+See all Nifty Fifty recipes